RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

-When interpreting federal criminal statutes that are silent on the required mental state, we read into the statute "only that *mens rea* which is necessary to separate wrongful conduct from \`otherwise innocent conduct.'"
+When interpreting federal criminal statutes that are silent on the required mental state, we read into the statute "only that *mens rea* which is necessary to separate wrongful conduct from 'otherwise innocent conduct.'"
 See [*Carter v.
 United States*](http://scholar.google.com/scholar_case?case=7275088619612465258) (US 2000).
 In some cases, a general requirement that a defendant *act* knowingly is itself an adequate safeguard.
 For example, in *Carter,* we considered